ergomechstore/neodox-ergomech-qmk/README.md

 - Copy the Newdox folder to `vial-qmk/keyboards`

-- Compile the firmware: `qmk compile -kb neodox_ergomech -km vial`
+- Compile the firmware: `qmk compile -kb neodox_ergomech/rev1 -km vial`

 ### How to flash the firmware